aerial work platforms training

 1. Proper Planning and Risk Assessment:

-- Site Evaluation: Conduct a thorough assessment of the work site to identify potential hazards related to working at height.
-This includes evaluating the stability of structures, weather conditions, and access points.
+• Site Evaluation: Conduct a detailed evaluation of the site to identify hazards related to working at height, including access points, structural stability, and weather conditions.

 2. Selecting the Right Equipment: